MZHeader/MZHeader.github.io/_posts/2024-01-06-all-things-shellcode.md

 Decimal encoded characters are used as a means of obfuscation, we can overcome this by creating a subsection which will "isolate" that part of the script and only apply operators to that section.

+We'll create a subsection with regex "Chr\(\d+\)", we will then use the regex "\d+" and list the output, this will output all of the decimal values, ready for our From Decimal operator.

 ![image](https://github.com/MZHeader/MZHeader.github.io/assets/151963631/a70de964-5e5e-4454-8ecb-2534c2639fad)

 ![image](https://github.com/MZHeader/MZHeader.github.io/assets/151963631/ebb3e407-63c2-403c-bd97-71e7c25925ea)